Fast Onboarding

 View fluorescence images, depth slices, and multi-channel data from Zeiss and Nikon microscopes with no extra plugins needed.

 Analyze whole slide images (SVS), DICOM medical imaging files, and any supported format.
-The AI Analysis panel gives instant plain-language context on any frame.
+The AI Analysis panel gives formatted frame context with professional section styling and language controls.

 Quick file preview and quality control of microscopy images from various equipment and vendors.